Regulations That Mandate Sepsis Care Appear To Have Worked In New York

 Sepsis is an overreaction of the body's immune system to an infection.
 Common symptoms include fever, chills, difficulty breathing and an elevated heart rate.

-If the hospital had diagnosed Rory correctly during his first visit and treated him aggressively, he likely would have lived, Staunton says.
+If the hospital had diagnosed Rory correctly during his first visit and treated him aggressively, Staunton says, he likely would have lived.

-She and her husband, Ciaran, "were angry and we wanted to do something that would bring about some change in how sepsis was being diagnosed, and how people would know what sepsis was," she says.
+She and her husband, Ciaran, "were angry and we wanted to do something that would bring about some change in how sepsis was being diagnosed and how people would know what sepsis was," she says.

-And as a result of their efforts, Rory's death in 2012 catalyzed action in New York State, which in 2013 imposed "Rory's Regulations," a directive to doctors and hospitals on how to treat sepsis.
+And as a result of their efforts, Rory's death in 2012 catalyzed action in New York state, which in 2013 imposed "Rory's Regulations," a directive to doctors and hospitals on how to treat sepsis.
 The key is rapid diagnosis, a prompt jolt of antibiotics, and careful management of fluids.

 Jeremy Kahn, a critical care physician at the University of Pittsburgh who also studies health policy and management, says doctors like him don't like to be directed how to treat their patients.
 They prefer to follow professional guidelines.
 But as is surprisingly common, doctors are slow to adopt best practices.
 And that's true for sepsis.

-"The decades of undertreating patients with sepsis has a bit weakened our position," Kahn says, "and it's time to be a little be more open about accepting about these regulatory approaches."
+"The decades of undertreating patients with sepsis has a bit weakened our position," Kahn says, "and it's time to be a little, be more open about, accepting about these regulatory approaches."

 But first Kahn and his colleagues wanted see whether the New York regulations really did make a difference.
-Sepsis death rates are declining nationwide, so the question is whether New York's rules led to faster improvement compared with other states.
+Sepsis death rates are declining nationwide, so the question is whether New York's rules led to faster improvement compared to other states.

-Kahn and his colleagues compared the rate of improvement in New York with that of other states and concluded that "these regulations had their intended effect of reducing mortality," he says.
+Kahn and his colleagues compared the rate of improvement in New York to that of other states and concluded that "these regulations had their intended effect of reducing mortality," he says.
 The results were published in JAMA, the journal of the American Medical Association.

 One reason some doctors have been reluctant to embrace the regulation is that it expects them to follow a specific set of practices, including a formula regulating how much fluid to infuse and when.